1. English is not my first language, but I took ESL in American high school and graduated. Should I take ESL in college?

-4. I want to transfer.
+3. I want to transfer to a college or university.
 Will ESL look bad on my transcript?

-6. I am an international student.
-I tested into English 100, but I’m a little nervous.
+4. I am an international student.
+My placement results say ENGL 100, but I’m a little nervous.
 What can I do?

-If you are nervous about taking English 100, you can choose to take ESL 100 instead.
-This course is CSU A2 transferable, and the material is equivalent to English 100.
-However, the instructors have degrees in both ESL and English, and an extra hour of instruction time has been added in order to give some extra attention to ESL grammar and sentence structure errors.
+You can choose to take ESL 100 instead of ENGL 100.
+The material covered in these two courses is equivalent.
+However, the instructors of the ESL 100 classes have degrees in both ESL and English, and an extra hour of instruction time has been added in order to give some extra attention to ESL grammar and sentence structure errors.

 Option #2: Talk to an ESL Advisor.
 He or she will be happy to help you find the right class.